UFC Fight Night: Lineker vs. Dodson: Predictions & Analysis

 A few statistical edges stand out.
 Abdurakhimov throws significantly more leather — a 1.1 sig. strike per minute gap.
 Harris is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Harris has tighter striking defense, making opponents miss more often.

 The Pick: Shamil Abdurakhimov over Walt Harris.
-The model gives Abdurakhimov a slight nod at 60% — this could easily go either way.
-Notably, the betting market has Abdurakhimov at 54% implied while our model sees 60% — a 6-point disagreement that could signal value.
+We're leaning Abdurakhimov here at 66%, a solid but not overwhelming edge.
+Notably, the betting market has Abdurakhimov at 54% implied while our model sees 66% — a 11-point disagreement that could signal value.

 Elizeu Zaleski dos Santos vs Keita Nakamura